 The values of consonants vary based on a guess of how often they appear with a minimum of 100 points.
 Vowels have an estimated rate of appearance, but for this game, they're a flat rate to make things easier.

-If a player guesses a vowel while the puzzle still has unrevealed consonants, the player must have 500 points, because guessing a vowel decrease a player's score.
+If a player guesses a vowel while the puzzle still has unrevealed consonants, the player must have 500 points, because guessing a vowel decreases a player's score.
 The player will still get points for each vowel revealed.
 (Why not subtract the difference between 500 and the points earned for each vowel revealed?
-The goal is to discourage their use; however, puzzles can be difficult to solve without them.)
+Revealing vowels can make the puzzle easier, so the high points is to discourage players from guessing them.)

 Because of their importance when guessing vowels, here's a recap of how vowels affect scores, both the player and the puzzle: